loot/libloot/README.md

 ## Outstanding issues

-- I haven't yet attempted to build it on Linux.
 - There is no CI.
 - It relies on some unreleased improvements to the Rust APIs of libloadorder and loot-condition-interpreter.
 - It uses more memory than the C++ implementation, and I haven't finished investigating why or if there's anything I can/should do about that.